RateMyCop.com: History

 RateMyCop.com started out as an internet forum for discussing police officers and departments in 2007, but inspired by websites that allowed users to rate their teachers or doctors, the couple Gino Sesto and Rebecca Costell changed the site's purpose to rating police on February 28, 2008.
 Sesto said he got the idea from a dinner conversation he had with a friend, where they discussed their experiences with police officers, but realized there was no place to share their experiences online.
 Based out of Culver City, California, they started sending letters to thousands of police and sheriff's departments in the United States in September 2007 to gather information for their database.
+Co-founder Costell stated that the website was not "anti-cop", and was created to invite better accountability for police officers.
 They decided to forego including the police department of their local city, stating in a phone interview that "If something were to happen, if we need to call the Culver City Police Department and they showed up an hour later...
 I wouldn't want to put them under the microscope.
 I wouldn't want to put us under the microscope".
-Their friend Crys Spelman ran public relations.
+Their friend Crys Spelman ran public relations; she stated that they created the website to "open up dialogue" between opponents and supporters of law enforcement agencies.
 Close to the site's launch, it had the names of over 140,000 police officers from more than 500 police departments in the United States.
 The site is no longer operational, but was last archived on the Internet Archive on March 17, 2017, by which point there were over 300,000 officers from nearly 20,000 departments in their database.